SS Cygni

 SS Cygni is a variable star in the northern constellation Cygnus (the Swan).
+It was discovered in 1896 by Louisa D. Wells, a computer working under Edward Pickering at Harvard College Observatory.
 It is the prototype of the subclass of dwarf novae that show only normal eruptions.
 It typically rises from 12th magnitude to 8th magnitude for 1–2 days every 7 or 8 weeks.
 The northerly declination of SS Cygni (about 44° N) makes the star almost circumpolar from European and North American latitudes, allowing a large proportion of the world's amateur astronomers to monitor its behavior.
 Furthermore, since the star lies against the rich backdrop of the Milky Way band, the telescope field of view around SS Cygni contains an abundance of useful brightness comparison stars.